RichardRed0x/checkonchain/research_articles/dcr_following_footsteps/decred_following_footsteps.md

 ## Monetary Policy - Differences

-Material differences between **Decreds** and **Bitcoins** monetary policies can be summarised as follows:
+Material differences between **Decred's** and **Bitcoin's** monetary policies can be summarised as follows:
 - Decred launched with an 8% pre-mine (1.68 million DCR) whereby half (864k DCR) was airdropped free to community members to bootstrap Proof-of-Stake security and the other half purchased by the team at a rate of $0.49/DCR.
 Bitcoin launched without a pre-mine and instead launched with only a small collective of cypherpunks aware if it's existence.
 Both initial distribution systems acted as a reward structure for those who committed to nurturing the network through early life.
 Within the first year it is estimated that Satoshi Nakamoto was the dominant Bitcoin miner having mined a lower bound a estimate of 700k to 800k BTC before the protocol and significant new miner interest ([BitMex, 2018](https://blog.bitmex.com/satoshis-1-million-bitcoin/); [Held, 2018](https://blog.picks.co/bitcoins-distribution-was-fair-e2ef7bbbc892)).

 - The **Decred** block reward starts at 31.19582664 DCR per ~5min block time and the reward is distributed at a rate of 60% / 30% / 10% to Proof-of-Work miners, Proof-of-Stake Stakeholders and the **Decred** Treasury Fund, respectively.
 This compares to **Bitcoin** which starts at 50 BTC per block issued every ~10mins allocated in full to Proof-of-Work miners.

-- **Decreds** monetary policy does not include a significant supply shock 'halving' event as **Bitcoin** does every 210,000 blocks (~4 years).
+- **Decred's** monetary policy does not include a significant supply shock 'halving' event as **Bitcoin** does every 210,000 blocks (~4 years).
 Instead, its block reward follows a smooth reduction by [100/101 every 6,144 blocks](https://docs.decred.org/advanced/inflation/), equating to a reduction of approximately 0.99% to the total block reward every 21.33days.
 The effective inflation half-life is approximately equal at around 4years for both protocols.

 Key monetary policy characteristics of Bitcoin and Decred are summarised in the table below.

 ![Monetary Policy Comparison](images/02_monetary_policy.png)

-To illustrate the similarity between monetary policies, we can superimpose **Decred** launching at the block-height when **Bitcoins** circulating supply reached 1.68million BTC (equivalent to **Decreds** initial pre-mine = BTC block 33,600) to compare progression of the stock-to-flow ratios and supply curves.
+To illustrate the similarity between monetary policies, we can superimpose **Decred** launching at the block-height when **Bitcoin's** circulating supply reached 1.68million BTC (equivalent to **Decred's** initial pre-mine = BTC block 33,600) to compare progression of the stock-to-flow ratios and supply curves.

-What is immediately clear is that **Decreds** stock-to-flow development approximates the mean trajectory of **Bitcoin** and traverses the same set of stock-to-flow values with exception of halving events.
+What is immediately clear is that **Decred's** stock-to-flow development approximates the mean trajectory of **Bitcoin** and traverses the same set of stock-to-flow values with exception of halving events.

 ![BTC and DCR Supply Chart](images/03_btcdcr_supplycurves.png)